 Us: Confused Look

-Guy: It was the fact that there were no deliver boys!
+Guy: It was the fact that there were no delivery boys!
 They didn’t want to go up to the North because they were afraid of the rockets!
 So they just stayed home! (*Note: this is actually true.)
-That’s why we’re recruiting you, so you can be the new and improved Second Generation Delivery Boys all loaded and ready for the Third Lebanon War whih will start whenever we start bombing Iran!
+That’s why we’re recruiting you, so you can be the new and improved Second Generation Delivery Boys all loaded and ready for the Third Lebanon War which will start whenever we start bombing Iran!
 You’ll bring the stuff to the fighters who will go into Lebanon and shoot terrorists and get condemned by the UN for excessive use of force!
 Without the delivery boys, the army is nothing!
 You are the key to the future of the nation of Israel!
 Without you, I’d be dead!

-So when the next war breaks out, and God knows it’ll be soon, just know that I was the guy who put things in giant piles for the delivery boys to deliver to the guys who shoot the terrorists and get condemned by the UN.
+So when the next war breaks out, and God knows it’ll be soon, just know that I was the guy who put humus in giant piles for the delivery boys to deliver to the guys who shoot the terrorists and get condemned by the UN.

 Without me, there’d be no condemnation by the UN, so just blame it on me.
 I take responsibility for it all.